pkgcraft/pkgcraft.github.io/content/posts/evolving-qa-tooling.md

 ### Viable revdeps cache

-Verifying reverse dependencies (revdeps) is potentially related to many dependency-based checks most of which are limited in functionality or have to run over the entire repo.
+Verifying reverse dependencies (revdeps) is potentially related to many dependency-based checks most of which are limited in scope or have to run over the entire repo.
 For example, when removing packages pkgcheck needs to do a full tree visibility scan in order to verify package dependencies.